hdmckay/bizlibsearch-owen/copy-paste-prompt.md

 # Vanderbilt business-research helper — copy-paste prompt

 No install needed.
-Copy everything in the box below into a new Claude chat, then type your research topic on the last line (or send the box first and your topic next).
-Works in the regular Claude app or web — no plugin or skill required.
+Copy everything in the box below into a new chat, then type your research topic on the last line (or send the box first and your topic next).
+Works in the regular Claude, ChatGPT, etc. app or web — no plugin or skill required.

 ---